 Impairment reviews for non-current assets are carried out at each balance sheet date in accordance with IAS 36, Impairment of assets.
-Reported losses in the subsidiary companies, for the period since acquisition, were considered to be indications of impairment and a formal impairment review was undertaken.
+Reported losses in the subsidiary companies, were considered to be indications of impairment and a formal impairment review was undertaken.
+The review uses a discounted cash flow model to estimate the net present value of each cash generating unit.
+Management consider each operating subsidiary to be a separately identifiable cash generating unit.

 The impairment reviews are sensitive to various assumptions, including the expected sales forecasts, cost assumptions, capital requirements, and discount rates among others.
 The forecasts of future cash flows for each subsidiary were derived from the operational plans in place.
-Real prices were assumed to remain constant at current levels.
+Real prices were assumed to remain constant at current levels